-Lots of athletes, teams and families already avoid waste by buying from sports resale shops, but when you do buy new or packaged equipment you can also reuse or recycle plastic film and cardboard packaging.
-If you bike or skateboard to games or practice, you can check to see if your local bike seller or resale shop recycles bikes or parts.
-You can also recycle old athletic shoes through programs like ShoeBox Recycling and Nike's Reuse-A-Shoe, or re-purpose old equipment, like tennis balls, for dog toys and other around-the-house craft projects.
+Lots of athletes, teams and families already avoid waste by buying from sports resale shops.
+When you do buy new or packaged equipment you can also reuse or recycle plastic film and cardboard packaging.
+You can also recycle old athletic shoes through programs like ShoeBox Recycling-and Nike's Reuse-A-Shoe.
+Re-purpose old equipment, like tennis balls, for dog toys and other around-the-house craft projects.

 Snacks and water